Tomurisk/fedora-vmware/README.md

 This repository is not responsible for the patches or guaranteeing their compatibility with kernel upgrades – it falls upon the [AUR package](https://aur.archlinux.org/packages/vmware-workstation) maintainers.
 This method is set up to work with latest kernels that the AUR package supports, as such custom kernels (may/will) need manual polishing to work with this project.

+# Support for unstable kernels
+As of today, only stable branch is supported, as this project depends on the AUR package.
+However, this may or may not change in the future, depending on which direction its development is heading to.

 # Creating new VMs
 Disable "Accelerate 3D graphics" on VMs – Mesa is too new on Fedora to work with VMware.